26 Oct A Beginner’s Guide to Restoring a Historic Home

 Financing the Restoration

-Buying and restoring a historic home does take time and money to maintain.
+Buying and restoring a historic home takes time and money.
 However, the final product significantly outweighs the journey.
 The interior and exterior will look gorgeous, and you can feel right at home knowing you have a few pieces of family memories along with incredible history inside your house.

-How much it costs to restore a historic home depends on a few factors.
-The size of the house, the renovations you and your contractors decide on and the repairs or upgrades necessary can influence the budget you should have before starting your project.
+How much it costs to restore a historic home depends on several factors.
+The size of the house, the renovations you and your contractors decide on, and the repairs or upgrades necessary can influence the budget you should have before starting your project.

 If you have already bought the house and have a larger project in mind for the restoration, you can discuss possible bundling or discount options with the contractors.

-You can also take out a home renovation loan, also known as a fixer-upper loan.
+You can also take out a home renovation loan or a fixer-upper loan.
 These deals with the bank count as a renovation mortgage and help you pay for the changes you plan to make to the house so you can increase its value.
 You may also have the opportunity to refinance the home at a lower rate, pulling the home’s equity and paying for the restorations out of pocket.

 Choose the Right Contractors

 The final step of our guide to restoring a historic house is the most important.
-Having the right team of historic home restoration contractors by your side as you restore or rehabilitate your historic house can make a huge difference.
-It’s essential to have professionals who can understand your concerns, desires and budget to satisfy you with the final results.
+Having the right team of landmark home restoration contractors as you restore or rehabilitate your historic house can make a huge difference.
+It’s essential to have professionals who can understand your concerns, desires, and budget to help you achieve the final results.

 Luckily, Neighborhood Painting specializes in historic home renovation, so you can rest assured that you have a dedicated team to support your journey.
 We prioritize quality and satisfaction in every restoration project, from repairing walls to giving the interior and exterior a fresh coat of beautiful paint.

-Experience with historic home restoration is key to ensuring your property looks beautiful and increases its life span.
-Neighborhood Painting has over 15 years of knowledge and application of careful planning and execution of preserving these historic properties that you can see for yourself!
+Experience with historic home restoration is critical to ensuring your property looks beautiful and increases its life span.
+Neighborhood Painting has over 15 years of knowledge and experience in careful planning and execution of preserving these historic properties, which you can see for yourself!

 Contact Neighborhood Painting for Historic Home Renovations in Kansas and Missouri

-For a team that can make your visions come to life, trust Neighborhood Painting to help with your historic home restoration.
+For a team that can make your visions come to life, trust Neighborhood Painting to help restore your historic home.
 We specialize in restoring old homes with special care and planning to maintain as much of the interior and exterior as possible.
-We’ve offered homeowners in Kansas and Missouri quality historic home renovations, and our results will leave you, your guests and your neighbors admiring the property for decades to come.
+We’ve offered homeowners in Kansas and Missouri quality historic home renovations, and our results will leave you, your guests, and your neighbors admiring the property for decades to come.

-Our unique two-step process allows us to get to know your home from the inside out.
+Our unique two-step process lets us get to know your home from the inside out.
 We evaluate the interior and exterior to find the best repair methods for sidings and walls.
-You can also trust us to give your home the fresh coat of paint it needs to stand out and resemble its original design elements.
+You can also trust us to give your home a fresh coat of paint to stand out and resemble its original design elements.

 Contact us today to get started on your historic preservation project.